 Ceramide is a sphingolipid that serves as an important signaling molecule for a variety of cellular processes including differentiation, proliferation, inflammation, and apoptosis (reviewed in Hannun ‘94 and Ballou et al. ‘96).
 Different stimuli promote either de novo synthesis of ceramide or its catabolic generation from sphingolipids (Hannun ’94; Ballou et al. ’96).
 The diversity of processes in which ceramide plays a role as a signaling molecule indicates its importance across a variety of life stages and environmental conditions.
 For example, the accumulation of ceramide can halt embryonic development (Eliyahu 2007), inhibit insulin signaling (Chavez et al. 2005), and promote apoptosis during cellular stress (Perry et al. 2000).
 The production of ceramide can be triggered by multiple pathways and is sensitive to exogenous stressors (Strelow et al. 2000; Perry et al. 2000).
 In sea bass (Diecentrarchus labrax), changes in intracellular ceramide levels in gill tissue were associated with abrupt shifts in environmental salinity (El Babili et al. ‘96).
 Leukemia cells exposed to various exogenous stressors (ionizing radiation, hydrogen peroxide, UV radiation, and heat shock) showed elevated levels of ceramide and increased apoptosis (Verheij et al. ‘96).

-Ceramide metabolism has also been associated with other immune-related processes.
+Ceramide metabolism has also been associated with immune-related processes.
 Cytokines can trigger sphingomyelin hydrolysis, leading to increased production of ceramide, suggesting that ceramide could propagate cytokine signaling (Ballou et al. ’96).
 Ceramide also plays a key role in the inflammatory response in H. sapiens dermal fibroblasts by stimulating IL-1 mediated prostaglandin E2 production and increased expression of cyclooxygenase mRNA and protein (Ballou et al. ’92).

 While the role of ceramide as a signaling molecule in response to stress has been well studied in mammalian systems there is little information on the function and metabolism of ceramide in invertebrates.
 Recently, Le Grand et al. (2011) discovered that ceramide-based phosphosphingolipids are an important component of Pacific oyster (Crassostrea gigas) hemocyte membranes.
 Given the range of environmental conditions experienced by intertidal species, such as C. gigas, ceramide signaling could be a key component in the cellular response to these environmental changes.

-Ceramide signaling is important across developmental stages and in a variety of biological processes in vertebrates.
 The presence of ceramide in invertebrates could provide basic information on the mechanisms of the physiological stress response.
-This kind of understanding is important in a species like C. gigas since it is both ecologically and economically important and is frequently used as a bioindicator species.
+This kind of understanding is important in a species like C. gigas since it is both ecologically and economically important, and is frequently used as a bioindicator species.
 Information on the specific physiological mechanisms that are affected by environmental stress could help to pinpoint how C. gigas and other invertebrate species respond and acclimatize to environmental change.

 In order to better understand the role of ceramide in the physiology of C. gigas we conducted an experiment to characterize genes associated with ceramide metabolism in this species.
 Using an in silico approach, we identified C. gigas genes involved in ceramide metabolism and sequenced the open reading frames of four of them.
 To develop an understanding of the functionality of ceramide metabolism, C. gigas were exposed to the marine bacterium Vibrio vulnificus and the expression levels of four genes involved in the ceramide pathway were assessed to provide information on the role of the ceramide metabolism in the invertebrate stress response.